Skip to main content

 With @wordpress/create-block

-If you created your blocks plugin using @wordpress/create-block with the html-to-gutenberg-template, adding a new block is as simple as creating a new .html file inside the src/ folder.
+If you created your plugin with @wordpress/create-block and the html-to-gutenberg-template, adding a new block is as easy as dropping an .html file into the src/ folder.

 .